seregazhuk/dotfiles/README.md

 dotfiles
 ========

-Configuration for VIM and Oh-my-zsh.
+Configuration for Vim and Oh-my-zsh.